Mostafa-wael/Regular-Expressions-Guide-for-Beginners/lecture_1/README.md

   - **\t**: Matches the tab character.

 ## Simple Example
 Write a RegEx to find cases of the English word `the`.
-We want to get
+We want to get even if it at the beginning of the line or starts with a number.
 1. `the`:
    - ![the](img/the.svg)
    - Wrong!